Command Line Usage

 the closed caption data is stored in the VBI, such as

 those with bttv cards (Hauppage 250 for example).
-This is
+This

-this unless autodetection doesn't work for you.
+about this unless autodetection doesn't work for you.

 -wtvconvertfix: This switch works around a bug in Windows 7's built in